vgel/jpeg-decode-talk/slides.md

 ![bg left:50% 80%](images/do-i-look-like.jpg)

 <!--
 JPEG is a ubiquitous image format, and for that attracts a lot of criticism.
-Much shade has been thrown at JPEG for its weaknesses: compression artifacts, lack of transparency, successive layers of compression destroying an underlying image...
+Much shade has been thrown at JPEG for its weaknesses: compression artifacts, lack of transparency, etc...

-But despite all that, JPEG survives.
+But despite all that, JPEG is still popular.
 Why?
 -->

 ---